Oil edges up as Iran uncertainty, Yemen turmoil support

 NEW YORK Crude futures rose on Monday, but closed well below intraday peaks, as concerns about Iran and turmoil in Yemen supported prices, while the global supply glut continued to cap gains.

-Also supportive to crude, U.S. diesel futures rose on news that Colonial Pipeline shut on Sunday its distillate pipeline running from Texas to North Carolina after a breach.
+Also supportive to crude, U.S. diesel futures HOc1 rose on news that Colonial Pipeline COLPI.UL shut on Sunday its distillate pipeline running from Texas to North Carolina after a breach.

 Iran on Monday urged the formation of a new Yemeni government, comments likely to anger fellow OPEC member Saudi Arabia, which is backing Yemen's president against a rebel force allied with Iran.